vallotlab/AP1_Multi_Chemopersistence_TNBC/README.md

 ## 0.0 Setup

 In order to re-run the analysis from the paper you must first download this repository.
-Then, at the base of the repository, download the processed data (e.g. count matrices) from GSEXXXXX / EGAXXXX, and place it in the "Input" folder.
-In the "Input" folder, each kind of data should be placed in the appropriate directory.
+Then, at the base of the repository, download the processed data (e.g. count matrices) from GSEXXXXX / EGAXXXX, and place it in the **_Input_** folder.
+In the **_Input_** folder, each kind of data should be placed in the appropriate directory.
 The following hiearchy and naming should be kept:

 ```
 ├── Annotations